 - Demonstrate intermediate second-language proficiency.
 Proficiency in a second language allows a level of access to a culture that is not achievable through sources in translation.
 Intermediate proficiency includes the ability to understand and communicate with members of the target culture, negotiate differences between the second language and the first, and use the second language as a tool for human communication.

 - Participate in activities that broaden connections between the classroom and the world.
 Rhodes students are asked to become engaged citizens, participating in the local community - its politics, its culture, its problems, its aspirations – and in the world community.
 Students gain skill in connecting knowledge to its uses through educational experience that takes them off campus.

 - Develop skills to become an informed, active and engaged student-citizen.
 The F12 provides opportunities to explore core aspects of one’s community and one’s self.
 Students will learn how to thrive within a learning environment, and how to develop the skills and discover resources necessary to flourish as an individual, as a scholar, and as an active citizen of the interconnected communities of Rhodes College, Memphis, and the wider world.
-This requirement is fulfilled through the successful completion of a first year seminar two-semester sequence at Rhodes as approved by the Foundations Curriculum Committee.
+This requirement is fulfilled through the successful completion of a first year seminar at Rhodes as approved by the Foundations Curriculum Committee.